Skip to content

 There are different labels for organic plant products, such as "organic plant," "organically grown plant," "organic farming," and "organic," both written in Japanese and English.

-USDA: Keeping the imported JAS Certified Organic Products recognized as safe in the United States
+USDA: Keeping the Imported JAS Certified Organic Products Recognized as Safe in the United States

 In 2019, Japan was the fifth-largest destination for U.S. agricultural exports.
 This is a sign that the United States, through the Organic Foods Production Act of 1990, which provides the process for a producer to receive authorization to use the U.S. The Department of Agriculture (USDA)'s "USDA Organic" seal on its products works hand in hand with Japan's JAS.
 Both have the same purpose: ensuring food safety for consumers and guaranteeing that organic products are grown and processed according to their respective guidelines and regulations.
 The difference between the two is that while JAS used third-party certifiers, the USDA itself is the certifier.
 Also, unlike JAS, which would authorize the use of the JAS logo as long as the product is 95% organic, the USDA could seal "made with organic" labels or 100% organic labels.
 On the other hand, products with at least 70% organic ingredients may have the label "made with organic ingredients" or "contains organic ingredients," but may not display the USDA seal.